By Rob Balmer, Managing Director

 Hands up anyone who doesn’t work in a team?
-Just as I thought, the airspace above your heads is clear.
-Teamwork is an essential ingredient in successful organisations, indeed in any sphere of life.
+Just as I thought.
+Teamwork is an essential ingredient in successful organizations, indeed in any sphere of life.
 A friend of ours is a writer and we were discussing this point at dinner recently.
 She claimed to work alone, but a little bit of digging and we found that she relies on research associates, works closely with an editor and publicist, and relies heavily on a close network for moral support when the going is tough.

 Build mutual trust

 Trust is a delicate thing.
 It’s more easily lost than won.
 So start off well.
-Help people get to know each other, through meetings, working together and teambuilding events.
+Help people get to know each other, through meetings, working together and team building events.
 Personality profile workshops like our Executive Central’s Operating Style (ECOS) workshop, if well facilitated, help people participate and self-disclose.
-They also help people understand and utilise the diversity in the team more readily.
+They also help people understand and use the diversity in the team more readily.
 The thing to remember is, you are the leader and you have to take the initiative here.
 If you don’t share something of yourself, nobody else will.
 And sharing your authentic personality with others, is essential to build trust.

 Build mutual accountability

-This is about building a team who can keep each other on task.
+This is about building a team in which members can keep each other on task.
 This is a great team attribute, because you want to build leadership within the team.
 It releases you from leading from the front all the time.

 What will this look like?
-Well, they’ll have high performance standards that they expect of each other, they’ll be clear on roles and responsibilities, and they’ll engage in discretionary risk management.
-This is about alerting each other and you when there is a potential derailment of process.
-And how does a manager build this, you ask?
-You need to clarify roles and responsibilities from the get-go, set agreed performance standards, and use team tools like shared Gantt charts, shared communication platforms or the old whiteboard so that everyone knows what everyone’s doing.
+Your team will have high performance standards that they expect of each other; they will be clear on roles and responsibilities, and they will engage in discretionary risk management.
+This is about alerting each other, and you as team leader, when there is a potential derailment of process.
+How does a manager build this, you ask?
+You need to clarify roles and responsibilities from the start, set agreed performance standards, and use team tools like shared Gantt charts, shared communication platforms or the old whiteboard, so that everyone knows what each team member is doing.

-Now before people can be committed to anything they need to know what that anything is.
-So you need to share strategy, goals and objectives, and if you can build into the process some consultation and input that’s usually important as well.
-You need to give people a reason to care, and that generally comes from giving them something meaningful to do, something to be proud of at the end of the week.
+Now before people can be committed to something they need to know what that thing is.
+As the leader, you need to share strategy, goals and objectives; and if you can build some consultation and team input into the process, that is usually important as well.
+You need to give people a reason to care, and that generally comes from having something meaningful to do, something to be proud of at the end of the week.
 When your team is committed to each other and to team objectives, passion becomes a driver towards excellence and people engage in discretionary effort to go above and beyond.
 Of course this means that people take ownership of the team goals and they start holding you to account as team leader.
 And this is a good thing.

-Build the team.
-This starts from the beginning, in having the right people on the bus – a good team with the right skills and experience.
+This starts from the beginning: having the right people on the bus – a good team with the right skills and experience – is crucial.
 An effective and well-functioning team is built on trust, accountability and commitment, but it’s not all about the work.
 It’s also about how well people get on.
 Ensuring regular communication, participation and networking is part of your role as leader.

 Make sure there is time for people to relax and enjoy each other’s company, in a variety of contexts.
 Don’t make it all about drinks at the bar.
 In an age of diversity, not everyone wants to do that, and let’s face it, alcohol is only a short term social lubricant.
 Get people to work on a volunteering project together, outside of the work environment, or go on a fun run.
-Basically, any activities where there is shared passion or interest are great for building shared experiences – which are the building blocks of quality interpersonal relationships.
+Activities where there is shared passion or interest are great for building shared experiences, which are the building blocks of quality interpersonal relationships.

-That’s right, you can put into place all the resilient team strategies you like, but if you personally are an overworked, uncommunicative stress-ball on a short fuse, that’s going to be their takeaway learning.
+That’s right, you can put into place all the resilient team strategies you like but if you personally are an overworked, uncommunicative stress-ball on a short fuse, that’s going to be their takeaway learning.